ariel-morrison/hand_sensor_test/README.md

 # Common sources of error:
-- Incorrect working directory. working_dir must be the directory where all input data are stored.
+- Incorrect working directory. working_dir must be the directory where all input data are stored, even if your script is not stored there.
 - Omitting user inputs.
-All 11 of the user-defined inputs must be included when calling the script.
+All 12 of the user-defined inputs must be included when calling the script.
 - Incorrect user inputs.
 All Boolean inputs can only be True/False.
 - Timing format is incorrect.
 When recording the activity timing in a spreadsheet, the format must always be YYYYMMDDHHMMSS.
 If the day and month columns are switched, the month column may end up out of range (e.g., if the date is September 28 and the month/day columns are switched then there will be an error because there are not 28 months).
+- Not including "Baseline" as an activity if using the continuous baseline.
+The separate and entire_semester baselines do not need to read "Baseline" as an activity in the timing spreadsheet.